backstage/backstage/.changeset/lemon-coats-camp.md

 Add new command options to the `api-report`

-- added `--allowWarnings` to continue processing packages if some packages have warnings
+- added `--allow-warnings`, `-a` to continue processing packages if some packages have warnings
-- added `--omitMessages` to pass some warnings messages code to be omitted from the api-report.md files
+- added `--omit-messages`, `-o` to pass some warnings messages code to be omitted from the api-report.md files
+- added `--paths`, `-p` to select packages path to process
 - The `paths` argument for this command now takes as default the value on `workspaces.packages` inside the root package.json
-- The `paths` argument now allow glob patterns
+- Removed the `paths` argument replaced by the option `--paths`
 - change the path resolution to use the `@backstage/cli-common` packages instead